pophealth/popHealth/README.md

 Project Practices
 =================

-Please try to follow our [Coding Style Guides](http://github.com/eedrummer/styleguide).
-Additionally, we will be using git in a pattern similar to [Vincent Driessen's workflow](http://nvie.com/posts/a-successful-git-branching-model/).
-While feature branches are encouraged, they are not required to work on the project.
+Please try to follow the [GitHub Coding Style Guides](https://github.com/styleguide).
+Additionally, we are switching to the git workflow described in [Juan Batiz-Benet's Gist](https://gist.github.com/jbenet/ee6c9ac48068889b0912).
+If you are new to the project and would like to make changes, please fork and do your work in a feature branch.
+Submit a pull request and we'll check to see if it is suitable to be merged in.